 Selection will be based on expression of interest, willingness, preparedness, scientific merit and professional scheme.

-The program will be monitored by the above committee through at least 3 face-to-face or teleconference personal interviews with the YCVCT, during the year if training.
+The program will be monitored by the above committee through at least 3 face-to-face or teleconference personal interviews with the Future Trialist, during the year of training.

-The selected YCVCT member will be requested to present regarding his/her experience and findings (if original data analyses are undertaken) at the annual CVCT sessions.
+The selected CVCT Future Trialist member will be requested to present regarding his/her experience and findings (if original data analyses are undertaken) at the annual CVCT sessions.

 Application file must contain: